frostyfeet909/testingFoam/README.md

 2. foam extend 4.1

 # TO DO
-1. Fix plotCases (only plotting half the range on the graph???)
-2. Create a setup.py and migrate away from main.py for each package
+1. Create a setup.py and migrate away from main.py for each package

 # Structure